-The new bill, assuming there are no changes and President Trump signs it, will govern the distribution of $867 billion over the next five years through a wide variety of food and agriculture programs.
+The new bill, which President Trump signed into law last week, will govern the distribution of $867 billion over the next five years through a wide variety of food and agriculture programs.

 To my mind—which admittedly has a bias toward free markets—hemp farmers don’t need help; they just need their product to be legalized so they can give the market what it wants.